-Use code MYKOREA to save $30 on flights from Singapore to Seoul, Busan or Jeju by 31 October 2018 or book flight + hotel and save $100 on your next flight!
+Use code ILOVEKOREA to save $15 instantly on flights from Singapore to Seoul, Busan or Jeju by 31 October 2019 or book flight + hotel and save $88 on your next flight!
 Hurry, book now while seats last!

 Discover the southern coastal city of Busan and delight in its beaches, parks and seafood.
 With daily direct flights from Singapore to Busan start planning your Korean adventure now.

 Designated as a Busan monument, along with Oryukdo Island, Taejongdae is famous for its rock beach.
 Spend a relaxing morning by enjoying a great view of the sea and walking along the forest of over 200 pine trees and camellias that line the coast at this gorgeous park.

 Known as Busan's Santorini, Gamcheon Cultural village is a mural village known for its street art.
 Low-rise apartments sporting colourful hues sit side by side on a gentle mountain slopes to the sea.
 Navigate your way through the winding alleyways known for artists and art students who constantly create projects to be exhibited in the village.